CheckiePy/CheckiePyDocs/SECURITY.md

 What happens when you enable CheckiePy on your GitHub repository
 ------------------------------------------------------------

-When you click the "Connecnt" button in the Hound web interface for one of your GitHub repositories, we send your GitHub token from the web browser's session to our server.
+When you click the "Connect" button in the CheckiePy interface for one of your GitHub repositories, we send your GitHub token from the web browser's session to our server.